RaduLupan/terraform-samples-aws/environments/dev/networking/vpc/README.md

 $ terraform apply
 ```

-Clean up when you're done:
+Clean up when you are done:

 ```
 $ terraform destroy